steven2711/lighthouse-audit/README.md

 ## Features ✨

 🌐 Runs Lighthouse audits on provided URLs
-🔍 Checks if the submitted domain exists before attempting to run audit 📊 Returns the Lighthouse report as an HTML string in the response 🚀 Runs audits for the Performance, Accessibility, Best Practices, and SEO categories 🌍 Supports CORS for allowed origins
+📊 Returns the Lighthouse report as an HTML string in the response
-✅ Validates the provided URL and returns appropriate error responses

 ## Installation 🛠️